 Finding an aligned therapeutic service is one of the most important factors in a successful experience.
 We strongly encourage families to take time to consider whether this approach feels right for them.

-If you’re looking for a quick fix, behavioural approach, we are unlikely the best fit for you.
-If you’re seeking a holistic, child-centred therapy approach that supports long-term emotional growth and wellbeing, our service may be a good match for your family.
+If you’re looking for a quick fix, we are unlikely the best fit for you.
+If you’re seeking a holistic, child-centred therapy that supports long-term emotional growth and wellbeing, our service may be a good match for your family.

 Our therapeutic approach is guided by your child’s unique needs and unfolds at their pace.
 We provide a thoughtful, responsive process that deepens over time.